 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-We feed our rabbits a natural diet and that involves quite a lot of grain.
+Because we are trying to be self sufficient and to build SHTF resilient systems, we feed our rabbits a natural diet and that involves quite a lot of grain.
 We do not feed pellets, but these J feeders would work really well for pellets as well.

 I made two J feeders – a single ended J feeder and a double ended one.